markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 > Update OBLAC Drives - Use the provided OBLAC Drives Update Service to install and run any version of OBLAC Drives.

 **Rationale**: *Update tool* is ambiguous.
-We also have a kind of update tool for SOMANET Software.
+We also provide a kind of update tool for SOMANET Software.
 In order to avoid misunderstanding in writing and conversation things should be called by their full name, so instead of *update tool* it's *OBLAC Drives Update Service*.
 With OBLAC Drives Update Service users can install any version of OBLAC Drives, *at any time* is surplus.

 Gif https://doc.synapticon.com/_images/Autotunining_OBLAC_Drives2.gif must be replaced with the latest look of OBLAC Drives.